alexbrjo/Elite8/src/Intel8008/instructions/README.md

 What are Opcodes?
 -----------------
-Microprocessors cannot read if-else statements or for-loops.
-Microprocessors only understand machine codes of 0s and 1s and the Intel 8008 is no exception.
+Microprocessors can't read if-else statements like you can.
+Microprocessors only understand pre-defined machine codes of 0s and 1s.
 The Intel 8008's opcodes are 8-bit and thus there can only be 256 of them.
 All opcodes have a binary translation, hexadecimal translation and a mnemonic (HLT, JMP, RET).
 Depending on the operation the opcode could have more than one byte of information and can affected flags.

 Alternate Opcodes
 -----------------